Wolverine971/9takes/src/blog/enneagram/enneagram-communication-in-relationships.md

 ### Ground Rules:

 - Be patient and compassionate with yourself and others.
 Understanding and reflecting on who you are and who other people are takes time.
 And it takes time to get it right.
 Many people <a href="https://personalitypath.com/enneagram/mistypes/common-misidentifications/">mistype themselves and others</a> and the learning process is just that, a process.
-No need trying to rush it.
-There are many conversations that can be had so approach personality topics with patience.
+Don't try to rush it.
+There are many conversations that need to be had **trying to speed run self development doesn't work**.
 - Use conversations to discuss vulnerability so that you can uncover each other's preferred communication style.

 ### Steps